 The beautiful scenery of County Sligo inspired much of the great works by W.B.
-Yeats and the sheer beauty of the place is clear to visitors when they s[emd time exploring county's fine mountains, lakes and golden beaches.
+Yeats and the sheer beauty of the place is clear to visitors when they spend time exploring county's fine mountains, lakes and golden beaches.
 The poet William Butler Yeats, one of Ireland’s most famous personalities, had close associations with Sligo, and indeed the wonderful topography of his county was one of the great inspirations of his work.
 He is now buried in Drumcliff Graveyard, beneath the shadow of beautiful Benbulben Mountain.

 Whether you're into Indoor and outdoor activities, there is plenty to do in County Sligo.

 By aircraft, train, bus, or car.
 There are currently no scheduled services to Sligo airport.
 Iarnrod Eireann provide daily services to Sligo Train Station.
 Alternatively take the M4/N4 from Dublin directly to Sligo.